 Brigham Young University

-Provo, Utah is well known as the home of Brigham Young University, a school of about 32,000 students.
-Like BYU, Provo is predominantly Mormon, with 93.35% of the population identifying as Latter Day Saints.
+Provo, Utah is well known as the home of Brigham Young University, one of the most conservative colleges in the country with roughly 32,000 students.
+Like Brigham Young University, Provo is predominantly Mormon, with 93.35% of the population identifying as Latter Day Saints.
 Furthermore, 88% of Provo’s population votes Republican.
-Despite its traditional culture, the college town is quite modern, with lots of new construction and a booming tech industry.
-Though the cost of living is actually 1% higher than the national average, only Provo’s housing costs are higher than the national norm.
+Despite its traditional culture, the town is quite modern, with lots of new construction and a booming tech industry.
+Though the cost of living is actually 1% higher than the U.S. average, only Provo’s housing costs are higher than the national norm.
 Average costs of food, healthcare, utilities, transportation, and entertainment are lower.

 25. Waxahachie, Texas